tim-hardcastle/Pipefish/README.md

 The language itself has been given a little file-handling capacity with the `file` type. `file <filename>` creates a file object, which has a field `contents` which contains the file as a list of strings.

-This is pretty much a stopgap to let me write test programs, I haven’t put much thought into it.
+This is pretty much a stopgap to let me write test programs, I haven’t put much thought into it and it will be deprecated shortly in favor of a standard syntax for IO.

 ## Service variables